263 pointsby pseudolus4 months ago36 comments

 I can't believe people think they're going to "make america great again" by cutting funding for all the stuff that makes America an economic, cultural, and academic powerhouse.

-• dr_orpheus2 days ago
+• jiggawatts4 months ago

 I totally agree with the space is hard, it fails sometimes.
 I been in the space industry on both the super rigorous high cost, high mission assurance side of things and the low cost commercial launch 10 and hopefully most of them work side of things.
 The lunar lander is an ambitious first project and two failures in a row is real rough, but definitely happens the space industry in new ventures.
 I'm sure there are great engineers there and what they are doing is tough.